-Costs and charges for the Cornelian Risk Managed Funds are available to access here.
+Costs and charges for the Cornelian Risk Managed Funds are available to access on our website.

 Brooks Macdonald Defensive Capital Fund

 The SVS Brooks Macdonald Defensive Capital Fund (DCF) is a specialist alternative fund.

 The Fund is a Sub-fund of the SVS Brooks Macdonald Fund, a UK domiciled UCITS OEIC.
 FCA Product Reference Number 413889/643954.